PiCake314/Pie/README.md

 ## Variables
-You define variables by assiging to them and optionally giving them a type:
+You define variables by assigning to them and optionally giving them a type:
 ```pie
 x = 5;
 y: Int = 5;